Do dehumidifiers dry clothes? Yes, but there’s one thing you’ll need to keep in mind

 That said, some dehumidifiers are more effective at drying clothes than others so it is important to check out the various functions of the models you are interested in before buying.

-You should look for a dehumidifier with a 'laundry mode' or 'clothes drying mode.'
-On these settings, a dehumidifier will work to filter out moisture and blow it back out at a warmer temperature, running on the highest fan speed and lowering the relative humidity to around 40%.
+You should look for a dehumidifier with a laundry mode or clothes drying mode.
+On these settings, a dehumidifier will filter out moisture and blow it back out, running on the highest fan speed and lowering the humidity to normal humidity levels.

 In order to get the most out of the dehumidifier on this setting, it is wise to close the door of the room and place the unit close to where the clothes are hanging.